-Read the following characteristics and write on the line whether they correspond to: a child in the city, a child in the countryside or both.
+- 1. Read the following characteristics and write on the line whether they correspond to: a child in the city, a child in the countryside or both.

-1. Eagerness to know the unknown. both
+- 1. Eagerness to know the unknown

-2. Affection towards imitation. both
+- 2. Affection towards imitation

-3. Sense of body language and gestures. both
+- 3. Sense of body language and gestures.

-4. Sense of rhythm. both
+- 4. Sense of rhythm

-5. Social skills. both
+- 5. Social skills.

-6. Attraction to sensorial, aural, and kinetic stimuli. both
+- 6. Attraction to sensorial, aural. and kinetic stimuli.

-7. Tendency to show and share what is known. both
+- 7. Tendency to show and share what is known.

-8. Possession of a heritage of values and skills. both
+- 8. Possession of a heritage of values and skills.

-9. Ability to interpret social situations. both
+- 9. Ability to interpret social situations.

-10. Willingness for ludic activities. both
+- 10. Willingness for ludic activities.

-• Discuss which of the above characteristics must be taken into account in the planning of class work, which must not, and why.
-Write in the space below the conclusions you reached.
+- Discuss which of these characteristics must be taken into account while planning the class' assignments, which ones must not be taken into account and why.